Chronic Fatigue SyndromeSkip to the navigation

 CFS causes symptoms that are the same as many other diseases, especially early on.
 For this reason, it can be diagnosed only after a thorough evaluation has ruled out other conditions with similar symptoms.

 The fatigue may come upon you gradually or quite suddenly.
 Because fatigue can be vague and can be caused by many things, you might not pay attention to the problem for several weeks or months.
-It is hard to say what is normal with CFS because the diagnosis often is not clear for some time.
+It is hard to say what is normal with CFS.
+That's because the diagnosis often is not clear for some time.

 - Symptoms are worse at the beginning.

-Some people find the fatigue, pain, and thinking problems caused by CFS greatly hamper their lives, but other people are not nearly as affected.
+Some people find the fatigue, pain, and thinking problems caused by CFS greatly hamper their lives.
+But other people are not nearly as affected.

-- Most people are still able to perform some of their usual activities at home and work, but they often are unusually tired after they do them.
+- Most people are still able to do some of their usual activities at home and work, but they often are unusually tired after they do them.
 People often have to cut down on social and recreational activities to save their energy for work and family.

 - Other people have trouble doing most or all of their daily activities, including work and the basic chores of daily living.
 They may have to carefully plan how to best use their energy.

 - People with severe CFS have trouble getting out of bed and need help with basic activities such as dressing, eating, and bathing.

 People who have chronic fatigue syndrome (CFS) are generally 25 to 45 years of age.
 Women are more likely to have CFS.

 CFS is rare in children.
 It may occur in teens, especially young teenage girls.
 Unlike adults, teens are more likely to develop CFS after having a flu-like illness.